 The reset button is used to reset the system or restore the factory default settings.
-Occasionally, resetting the system can return the camera to normal operation.
+Occasionally resetting the system can return the camera to normal operation.
 If the system problems remain after resetting, restore the factory settings and install again.

-Reset: Push and hold the reset button for 2 - 6 seconds using a paper clip or small object until the status LED (Green and Red) is unlit.
+Reset:Press about 2 seconds and release the recessed reset button with a paper clip or small object.
+And the Status LED is unlit.
 Wait for the Network Camera to reboot.

-Restore: Press and hold the recessed reset button until the status LED (Green and red) rapidly blinks.
+Restore: Press and hold the recessed reset button until the status LED rapidly blinks.
 It takes about 30 seconds.
 Note that all settings will be restored to factory default.
-Upon successful restore, the status LED will blink green and red during normal operation.
+Upon successful restore, the status LED will blink during normal operation.